Dephasing-assisted diffusive dynamics in superconducting quantum circuits

 where $\mathcal{L}_j=\sqrt{\Gamma_j}\sigma_{j}^{+}\sigma_{j}^{-}$ is the collapse operator for dephasing, $\Gamma_j$ is the effective dephasing rate introduced by the noise $\xi_j(t)$ with $\Gamma_j=\Gamma$, see \SeeSupply{} for details.

-\textit{Diffusive dynamics.--} We first demonstrate the transition from ballistic- to diffusive-like dynamics by investigating the qubit evolution in the dephasing solid regime.
+We first demonstrate the transition from ballistic- to diffusive-like dynamics by investigating the qubit evolution.
 In \rfig{fig2}, we present the temporal evolution of the measured on-site population $n_j(t) =\langle 1_j \vert \rho(t)\vert 1_j \rangle$ of individual qubits versus normalized evolution time $Jt$.
 The coupling strengths $g_j = J \approx 2\pi\times 8.3~\mathrm{MHz}$ are homogeneous, and the effective reduced dephasing rate $\Gamma/J \approx 30 \gg1$.
-We examine the population dynamics of the qubit array by initially preparing the central qubit in its excited state $\vert 1_{j=0}\rangle$ using a $\pi$ pulse, see \rsubfig{fig2}{a}.
+We examine the population dynamics of the qubit array by initially preparing the central qubit in its excited state $\vert 1_{j=0}\rangle$ using a $\pi$ pulse (see \rsubfig{fig2}{a}).
 In the absence of noise, we should observe the excitation spreading in a ballistic manner throughout the lattice.
 This ballistic-like spreading is confirmed in \rsubfig{fig2}{b}, where the population extends rapidly across the qubits, with reflections at open boundaries due to the finite system size.
 When noise is applied, the dephasing effect leads to a slowdown in spreading dynamics, transforming its behavior from ballistic to diffusive, as shown in \rsubfig{fig2}{c}.
-To further analyze the spreading dynamics quantitatively, we use the integrated moment $M(t)=(1/t)\int_{0}^{t}[W(\tau)-W(0)]^{1/2}d\tau$ with the effective second moment $W(\tau)=\sum_{j}{|j-j_{0}|^2} n_{j}(\tau)$ and initial center $j_0=0$ (see \rsubfig{fig2}{d}), which captures the expansion of population dynamics from the initial center, giving the characteristic feature of $M(t)\sim t^1$ for ballistic spreading and $M(t)\sim t^{0.5}$ for diffusive spreading with strong dephasing noise.
+To further analyze the spreading dynamics quantitatively, we use the integrated moment $M(t)=(1/t)\int_{0}^{t}[W(\tau)-W(0)]^{1/2}d\tau$ with the effective second moment $W(\tau)=\sum_{j}{|j-j_{0}|^2} n_{j}(\tau)$ and initial center $j_0=0$ as shown in \rsubfig{fig2}{d}, which captures the expansion of population dynamics from the initial center, giving the characteristic feature of $M(t)\sim t^1$ for ballistic spreading and $M(t)\sim t^{0.5}$ for diffusive spreading with strong dephasing noise.
 The saturated values of $M$ after $Jt\approx 4$ in the absence of noise are captured from the reflections of qubit population at open boundaries due to the finite system size shown in \rsubfig{fig2}{b}.